johbar/text-extraction-service/README.md

 The RegEx-based RTF parser is rather inefficient.

-The parser for XML-based office formats is not vary sophisticated and might need more testing.
+The parser for XML-based office formats is not very sophisticated and might need more testing.

 Apache [Tika](https://tika.apache.org/) is definitively a more versatile and mature solution to be considered.